filamentphp/filament/packages/forms/docs/03-fields/05-toggle.md

 Repeaater::make('locations')
     ->schema([
         Toggle::make('primary')
-            ->distinct(),
+            ->distinctOptions(),
         //
     ])
 ```

 Selecting the Primary toggle in a second or subsequent repeat instance would de-select the previous selection.

-A validation is automatically added which will fail if no instance of the toggle is selected, or if more than one is selected (which of course shouldn't happen with newly created data).
+Enabling this method will automatically add the `distinct()` validation, will fail if no instance of the toggle is selected, or if more than one is selected (which of course shouldn't happen with newly created data).

 ## Toggle validation